dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-ios-edu-settings.md

 ---
 # required metadata

-title: Intune settings for the iOS Classroom app
+title: Intune settings for the iOS Classroom app | Microsoft Docs
 titleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn the Intune settings you can use to control settings for the Classroom app on iOS devices."
 keywords: